 There is a mass amount of late-night bars, clubs, and pubs that will keep providing for you until dawn… and there’s of course something for everyone.
 You can’t get disappointed on a night out: if you’re not feeling the vibe of one place, a tram or cab can quickly get you to a suburb that suits you perfectly.

-Be sure to check out all the small and arty cafes, like Carolina, with milk-crate seating that line Sydney Road.
-Perve on the vintage cars that are parked in the backstreets of Brunswick, by the homely Victorian cottages that line the streets.
-And there are plenty of awesome bars, such as, The Brunswick Green, with unusual décor and mismatched vintage furniture.
+Perve on the vintage cars that are parked in the backstreets of Brunswick, by the homely Victorian cottages that line the streets, and sit for a while on milk-crate seating at small and arty cafes, like Carolina.
+There are plenty of awesome bars, such as, The Brunswick Green, with unusual décor and mismatched vintage furniture.
 Big beer gardens are a theme round this way and you’ll be sure to find great live venues, like The Penny Black.

 I do highly recommend checking out all the “Op Shops” (second-hand charity clothes stores) in Brunswick.
 ‘Savers‘ is a huge warehouse chain that resides in Victoria and is stocked to the brim of amazing vintage clothes and wares.
 Velvet sofas, leather loafers, plaid shirts, 90’s maxi dresses – you’ll be soon singing ‘Thrift Shop” as you dance down those aisles!

 Due to the cheap rent, students, young professionals and the arty crowd make up this suburb.
 The dress code is so laid-back, you could be horizontal (and extremely comfortable).
 Vintage flannels, beanies, Doc martins, skinny jeans, vintage tea-dresses, and dreadlocks can all be found around here…with soy lattes in hand.